romahawk/ai-workflow/scripts/audit-guardrails.md

 2.3 RECENT COMMIT MESSAGE FORMAT
   Command: git log --oneline -10
-  For each commit check: does it follow "type(scope): short description" ?
+  For each commit check: does it follow "type(scope): short description"?
   Valid types: feat fix chore docs refactor test
   PASS if ≥ 80% of the last 10 commits conform.
   WARN if 50–79% conform.